 A root canal is a dental procedure that involves removing bacteria from the infected tooth roots.

-The dentist accesses the tooth roots via the crown, which is the visible part of the tooth.
+The dentist accesses the tooth roots via the crown, the visible part of the tooth.
 They then clean and fill the roots and crown.
 Some people may need an artificial crown to protect and restore the tooth.

 Occasionally, a dentist may need to remove the infected tooth.
 This procedure will require local anesthesia.
+Recovery after an extraction is often straightforward.
+However, some people with bleeding disorders or on certain medications

 People should have a dental checkup at least once or twice a year, even if they do not have any tooth or gum symptoms.